semvis123/Project-Webtechnologie/README.md

 # Project Webtechnologie

-> A simple social media site
+> A simple social media site (this was made as a school project and is not recommended to use for other purposes)

 ## Getting started without docker